SUPPORT THE PROJECT INSPIRED by 'Sankofa'

 WHAT WE WILL USE THE FUNDS FOR

-The money will give us the flexibility to provide our services digitally or in-person, to ensure that we can keep delivering throughout the pandemic and beyond.
+We are seeking £12,000 to recruit and train the young and elderly volunteers as well as fund the equipment for the digitalization for online delivery of the DAG project.
+It will give us the flexibility to provide our services digitally or in-person, to ensure that we can keep delivering our Project throughout the pandemic and beyond.

 Show us your support for DAG by donating whatever you can, even the price of coffee.